Nonrecourse Carve-Outs, Bad-Boy Guaranties, and Personal Liability

 Avoiding or Resolving Lender and Guarantor Disputes in and Outside of Bankruptcy

 This CLE webinar will offer real estate and finance counsel an examination of some of the more troublesome provisions at the heart of disputes between borrowers and lenders.
-The panel will review commonly used carve-outs contained in non-recourse clauses, analyze operative provisions in bad-boy guaranties, and discuss significant court cases including Cherryland and its progeny.
+The panel will review commonly used carve-outs in nonrecourse clauses, analyze operative provisions in bad-boy guaranties, and discuss significant court cases, including Cherryland and its progeny.
 The panel will outline strategies for avoiding and resolving disputes involving these provisions.

 - "Springing recourse" and bad-boy guaranties